mmosc/flights-airflow/README.md

 ## Database Schema
-The Database schema consists of a star schema, in which however not all of the periferic tables are dimension tables.
+The data on flights are stored in a Database organised in a star schema, in which however not all of the periferic tables are dimension tables.
 This schema is optimized on the queries of the analytics department, which are mostly focused on delays depending on airports and carriers.
 The database contains the following tables
 #### Fact Tables
 1. **flights**
 - columns:     ID_KEY (PRIMARY KEY),FL_DATE, OP_UNIQUE_CARRIER,TAIL_NUM,OP_CARRIER_FL_NUM,ORIGIN_AIRPORT_ID,DEST_AIRPORT_ID,CANCELLED,CANCELLATION_CODE,DIVERTED,CARRIER_DELAY,WEATHER_DELAY,NAS_DELAY,SECURITY_DELAY,LATE_AIRCRAFT_DELAY